PatrikJantosovic/PLSQLDeveloper_Plugin_pvys/README.md

 - As of now, plugin expects you to have the Task ID / Commit hash stored in your clipboard
 - This means that on menu item click, no other action is required and files are automatically edited / list of files is stored to your clipboard

+## Issues
+- If there is a bug / idea for improvement, feel free to create an issue on github and I will try to resolve it.

 ## License
 MIT